 Demand for the rental of land seismic exploration equipment varies by geographic region.
-For the three months ended April 30, 2017 we experienced some increased demand in North America, but incremental activity is sporadic and competition is very high in the region.
+For the six months ended July 31, 2017 we experienced some increased demand in North America, but incremental activity is sporadic and competition is very high in the region.
 For the remainder of fiscal 2018 we expect demand for our equipment to be primarily in Europe, South America and North America.
 Activity in Russia has been, and is expected to remain, restrained due to economic issues and trade restrictions impacting that region.
 We do anticipate opportunities for projects in other parts of the world, including North Africa and the Middle East region, some of which could be significant.
 However, competition for such projects is generally intense and there is no assurance that we will have the opportunity to provide equipment for such projects.

-Marine leasing activity has declined significantly over the past several years.
-We believe this is due in large part to an excess of equipment in the marine seismic market.
+Marine leasing activity has declined significantly over the past several years due in large part, we believe, to an excess of equipment in the marine seismic market.
 As marine contractors have sought to reduce costs by retiring older vessels, an excess of used equipment has become available, thereby reducing the demand for rental equipment.
 While we have experienced an increase in inquiries for marine equipment in recent months, we believe this excess of available equipment will continue to impact leasing activity and pricing through fiscal 2018.

-The demand for downhole seismic equipment was very weak in fiscal 2017.
-In recent months we have experienced an increase in inquiries for this equipment and have participated in some projects in the first quarter of 2018.
-However, we expect demand for this equipment to remain subdued, increasing marginally during the remainder of fiscal 2018.
-This equipment is most often used in applications related to the development of oil and gas properties, such as hydraulic fracturing or reservoir monitoring programs.
+We have experienced an increase in inquiries for downhole seismic equipment and have participated in some projects in the first half of fiscal 2018, but we expect demand for this equipment to remain subdued, increasing marginally during the remainder of fiscal 2018.
+This equipment is most often used in applications related to the development of oil and gas properties, such as hydraulic fracturing monitoring or reservoir monitoring programs.
 Accordingly, the degree to which current oil prices and exploration activity influence demand for these products can be different from that for our other equipment.